flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 8. injection / use of a compromised package or image

 To counter these threats, SLSA defines [requirements](https://slsa.dev/spec/v0.1/requirements) for sources, builds, and provenance, as well as common (overall) requirements.
-This section will summarise the requirements and relate the SLSA levels of Flatcar's implementation.
+This following table summarizes the requirements of each SLSA level, and Flatcar's current state of compliance.

 |                SLSA requirement                   | SLSA level 1 | SLSA level 2 | SLSA level 3 | SLSA level 4 | Flatcar meets |
 |---------------------------------------------------|--------------|--------------|--------------|--------------|---------------|